3engine/LootboxContract/README.md

-# LootBox and Item NFT Project
+# LootBox and Item Contracts

 With this project, you can create and manage LootBoxes and Items, which are NFTs (Non-Fungible Tokens).
 Additionally, a key mechanism is implemented to facilitate unlocking these LootBoxes.